Triangulated categories of mixed motives: Triangulated -fibred categories in algebraic geometry

-The independence of these isomorphic with respect to the choices of compactification follows from \cite[XVII, 3.2.6(iii)]{SGA4}.
+The independence of these isomorphisms with respect to the choices of compactification follows from \cite[XVII, 3.2.6(iii)]{SGA4}.
 The cocycle conditions (i.e. the associativity) also follows formally from \cite[XVII, 3.2.6]{SGA4}.
 The uniqueness statement is obvious. \end{proof}

 \begin{paragr} This construction is functorial in the following sense.